 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.So by now most have heard that Adobe announced at cf.Objective() that Scorpio (now CF8) would include an interactive step debugger.
+And I may revise the content as necessary.So by now most have heard that Adobe announced at cf.Objective() that Scorpio (now CF8) would include an interactive step debugger.
 And many may know I've long been a fan of FusionDebug, having written quite a bit about it, as well as the monitoring tools, Integral's FusionReactor and Webapper's SeeFusion.

 A natural question on the minds of many is whether Adobe's entry into these markets is a death knell for these vendors?
 I don't think so, at all.
 Here are just a few reasons why.
 I'm sure I (and others) will think of more.
 Comments are indeed welcome.